FAQsLet's get to the details of it

 What is the cost?

 The cost of birth in a birth center is usually about half the cost of a hospital birth.
-We will provide you with an estimate of cost based on your individual insurance coverage during your FREE financial consult before you start care with us.
+We will provide you with an estimate of cost based on your individual insurance coverage as part of your FREE financial consult before you start care with us.

-If you are self-pay without any insurance coverage, we offer a cash-pay discount if you pay in full at time of registration into care with us.
+If you are self-pay without any insurance coverage, we offer a cash-pay discount.

-Our total maternity package is $7,500 which includes all of your prenatal care, attendance of our midwives at your birth, prenatal education, postpartum care, newborn care, and any home visits.
+Our total maternity package averages around $7,800 which includes all of your prenatal care, attendance of our midwives at your birth, prenatal education, postpartum care, newborn care, and any home visits.

 Lab, ultrasound, and hospital services are not included and are billed separately.